Charles Moore, Baron Moore of Etchingham: On gay rights

 Moore has expressed his view that civil partnerships achieved a "balance" for heterosexual and homosexual couples.
 In July 2013, Moore wrote that he opposed changing the definition of marriage, writing in The Spectator: "I wonder if the law will eventually be changed to allow one to marry one's dog."
 In 2015, Moore wrote that a "gay rights sharia" was dictating what the LGBT+ community should believe following Dolce & Gabbana's openly gay founders criticising gay adoptions.
+The BBC's Today programme had featured Patrick Strudwick, the LGBT editor of BuzzFeed, as a guest.
+According to Moore, "Strudwick was made furiously righteous by the fact that Dolce himself is gay."
 Moore wrote that "If you are gay, Mr Strudwick seemed to assert, there are certain things you must believe.
 Nothing else is permitted under the gay rights sharia."

 In 2013, he wrote that "Respectable people are truly terrified of being thought anti-homosexual.
 In a way, they are right to be, because attacking people for their personal preferences can be a nasty thing."
 In 2017, Moore opposed banning the pseudoscientific practice of conversion therapy, asking: "Why should they not be entitled to seek escape [from homosexual feelings]?"
-A partial ban on conversion therapy for England and Wales was later announced in the Queen's Speech in 2021.
+A partial ban on conversion therapy for England and Wales was later announced in the 2021 Queen's Speech.